-The major goal of this competition is to encourage intuitive operator interfaces and autonomous and semiautonomous algorithms that can be used to supervising and control multiple heterogeneous robots operating in challenging environments.
-Additionally, we aim to have a competition with a low barrier of entry for new teams and possibilities for a variety of approaches.
+The major technical goal of this competition is to encourage intuitive operator interfaces and autonomous and semi-autonomous algorithms that can be used to supervising and control multiple heterogeneous robots operating in challenging environments.
+Additionally, we aim to have a competition with a low barrier of entry for new teams and allowing a variety of approaches.
 In this sense, the adoption of Gazebo as simulation framework allows to easily leverage on the large amount of code available in the ROS ecosystem.
 This should allow permanent installations of servers, each with its own world, which can be used for testing in preparation of the RoboCup event.
 Further, it allows teams to test their approach prior to the competition which lowers the barrier of entry for new teams.

-The challenges are then a result of the environments that robots are deployed in, while the metric remains the same.
-Additionally, to foster the competition aspect the scores are computable in real-time and can be displayed to an audience during each competition run, but won't be announced till all the teams have completed their map runs.
+The challenges are then a result of the environments that robots are deployed in, while the metric combines the number of victims found, the time required, and the area covered by the robots.
+Additionally, to foster the competition aspect, the scores are largely computable in real-time and can be displayed to an audience during each competition run, but won't be announced till all the teams have completed their map runs.